 With aging, injury, surgery and through the disease process, endocrine organs which synthesize and secrete hormones decline.
 Therapeutic replacement of these hormones is known as hormone replacement.
 Using meta-analytic data pooling results from thirty studies involving 26,708 postmenopausal women, menopausal hormone replacement has been shown to reduce mortality by 39% in women who initiated hormones prior to age 59 (PMID 15209595).
 Hormone replacement in women has been a specialized area of clinical focus for Dr. Parker for ten years.
 Patients generally seek out her guidance for secondary or tertiary opinions regarding hormonal treatment options for perimenopause, menopause and, less commonly, post-menopause.
 Each case is considered on an individual basis.
 Safety and efficacy of care guide her hormone prescribing standards, and is consistent with the treatment goals and evolving risk assessment of the individual woman.
 She employs a prevention-based holistic approach for timely initiation and continued use of hormone replacement as an integral part of the whole-person approach to women in menopause.

-Potential Benefits of Hormone Replacement Therapy include:
+When Properly Prescribed, Potential Benefits of Hormone Replacement Therapy include:

 Contraindications to Menopausal Hormone Therapy include: